Cascading Biases: Investigating the Effect of Heuristic Annotation Strategies on Data and Models: Acknowledgements

 \section{Acknowledgements}

 This work is supported in part by an Allen Institute for AI Young Investigator award and National Science Foundation grant SES-1847794.
 We thank the anonymous reviewers, and the annotators who participated in our study.
-We also thank the University of Pennsylvania NLP group for helpful discussions.
+We also thank Dan Roth, Jacob Eisenstein and the University of Pennsylvania NLP group for helpful discussions.